xiangjunn/tp/docs/DeveloperGuide.md

 * Telegram handle: Username of a [Telegram](https://telegram.org/) user.

+* Prof: A group of professors who are facilitators of a specified module.

+* TA: A group of teaching assistants who are facilitators of a specified module.

-* Contact details: Name and email of the contact.
+* Contact information: Name and email of the contact.
 Phone number, address, telegram handle, video conferencing meeting link, and tag(s) are optional.

 --------------------------------------------------------------------------------------------------------------------